klausman/armapadocs/content/mission_making/simpler_assigngear/index.md

 or after 2020-02-26.

 This document describes a simpler (but less powerful) way of using the `assignGear` functionality in the mission framework PA uses.
-The main complaint people have about `assignGear` is that it has many moving parts, requires precise copy&past of many different classnames, and that is hard to figure out what's wrong when it breaks.
+The main complaint people have about `assignGear` is that it has many moving parts, requires precise copy & paste of many different classnames, and that is hard to figure out what's wrong when it breaks.
 (Though the latter part is mostly Arma's fault, not that of F3 or `assignGear`.)

 The main advantages of `assignGear` are that the player's kit is consistent between different players of the same role (all ARs get the